 Easy and Chic Ballerina Bun Tutorial

 A ballerina bun is not just for dancers.
-It’s such an easy and practical hairstyle!
+It’s such an easy, practical and classic hairstyle!

 My mom taught me when I was really young how to style my own hair.
-I loved ballet as a girl and had to wear my hair in a bun for class and recitals.
+I loved ballet as a girl and had to wear my hair in a classical ballet bun for class and recitals.
 As I look at my childhood pictures, I remember how my mom seemed to effortlessly pull my hair back and make me ready for class.
-Now ballerina buns are still on trend.
+For me it wasn’t so easy, because I had thick hair, but I’m glad I learned.
+Now a simple ballerina bun is still on trend.

 It’s such an easy look to pull off when you’re out running errands or even for a polished look when you don’t have much time or patience to look professional.
 I felt it was the perfect style for busy women –like you and me, to recreate.

-When I was working on this ballerina bun, I realized how easy it is to look put-together, without being fussy or overdone.
+When I was working on this dance bun tutorial, I realized how easy it is to look put-together, without being fussy or overdone.
+It also allows for different variations, such as a low ballerina bun.

 Does a ballerina bun work if you have curly hair?